-Martin Jelínek, Jan Štrobl and René Hudec from ASU and student Alžběta Maleňáková from the Astronomical Institute of Charles University were part of a large international team that was involved in a very detailed study of two interesting gamma ray bursts.
-In the work, they deal with descriptive properties on the one hand, but mainly the authors tried to determine what caused them and what mechanisms drove their energy jets.
+Martin Jelínek, Jan Štrobl and René Hudec from ASU and student Alžběta Maleňáková from the Astronomical Institute of Charles University were part of a large international team that was involved in a very detailed study of two interesting gamma-ray bursts.
+The paper looks at the descriptive properties of the bursts, but more importantly it tries to find out what causes them and what mechanisms drive their energy jets.

-Gamma-Ray Bursts (GRBs) are sudden intense explosions of electromagnetic radiation with significant effects in the high-energy spectrum in the kiloelectron and megaelectron region.
-In total, energy of the order of 1044 to 1047 joules is released in shock during these explosions.
-GRBs usually emit radiation in two consecutive phases.
-First, there is an instantaneous emission, which manifests itself mainly in photons with energies around 1 megaelectronvolt, which corresponds to the region of hard X-rays and soft gamma rays.
-Then follows the so-called afterglow, which manifests itself in areas with lower energies, for example in the optical area.
+Gamma-ray bursts (GRBs) are sudden, intense explosions of electromagnetic radiation with significant effects in the high-energy spectrum in the kiloelectron and megaelectron range.
+The total energy released in these explosions is in the order of 1044 to 1047 joules.
+GRBs typically emit radiation in two successive phases.
+First there is an instantaneous emission, mainly of photons with energies around 1 megaelectronvolt, which corresponds to the range of hard X-rays and soft gamma rays.
+This is followed by the so-called afterglow, which manifests itself in lower energy regions, for example in the optical range.

 More / Source: web ASU